DayuanTan/AI-TensorFlow-Blockchain-Certificate/Microsoft_Azure1_AI_Fundamentals_AI-900_Exam_Prep_Specialization/4_Natural_Language_Processing_in_Microsoft_Azure/READMD.md

 - Describe Language Understanding
 - Describe key features of language understanding, such as intents and utterances.
 - Build and publish a natural-language machine-learning model

+## 2.1 Translate text and speech

+### 2.1.1 What is literal and semantic translation?

+## 2.2 Create a Language Model with Language Understanding

 ## Module 3:  Explore conversational AI